 Tip: You’ll find good food everywhere in Parma, but if you look for a typical Trattoria serving delicious dishes at fair prices don’t miss the Trattoria Corrieri.

-Getting there: There are trains almost every half an hour connecting Milano Centrale to Parma (Frecciabianca 1h 10 min, Regional 1h 35 min).
+- How to get to Parma: There are trains almost every half an hour connecting Milano Centrale to Parma (Frecciabianca 1h 10 min, Regional 1h 35 min).
 Check the timetables and buy your tickets.

 If you’re keen to breathe the sea and discover a lesser-known and beautiful city in northern Italy, don’t miss an excursion to Genoa.

-Stroll in the picturesque narrow alleys (caruggi) near the harbour (be careful with your belonging, though), take a tour of the Palazzi dei Rolli, the magnificent palaces showing the city’s past splendours and a UNESCO World Heritage Site, enjoy Boccadasse, the old fishermen’s’ neighbourhood with its typical coloured houses nestled on a cove.
+Stroll in the picturesque narrow alleys (caruggi) near the harbor (be careful with your belonging, though).
+Take a tour of the Palazzi dei Rolli, the magnificent palaces showing the city’s past splendors and a UNESCO World Heritage Site.
+Enjoy Boccadasse, the old fishermen’s’ neighborhood with its typical colored houses nestled on a cove.

 Don’t miss to taste the local food specialties like focaccia (a flatbread baked in the oven), trenette or trofie with pesto sauce, or cima alla genovese (veal meat filled with vegetables).

-Tip: Genoa offers many attractions for families, including the Aquarium (the largest in Europe), the Città dei Bambini, an interactive museum for kids between 2 and 14.
+Tip: Genoa offers many attractions for families.
+These include the Aquarium (the largest in Europe) and the Città dei Bambini, an interactive museum for kids between 2 and 14.

 Pin it if you like it!